 Available Boat Lift Capacities

 The capacity of different types of boat lifts ranges from 1,500lbs to 250,000lbs.
-Determining the wet and dry weight of your boat includes factoring in the engines, fuel, batteries, water, and other additions.
+Determining your boat’s wet and dry weight includes factoring in the engines, fuel, batteries, water, and other additions.
 These are the factors you need to know to make you choose the right boat lift capacity for your boat.

 The Types of Boat Lifts to Consider